Print/save this page to PDF/HTML if you need a hard-copy.

 Measures are recorded in the Performance Warehouse for a long period of time, allowing comparison of current performance with the years before.
 However, neither cardholder information nor any personally identifiable information is stored in the Performance Warehouse.
 The only exception to this is if a credit card number is used as a measure splitting ID; this practice needs to be avoided except for diagnosis in extreme cases.
 This unusual and rare usage scenario requires manual configuration, and by default does not occur.

-Access to the AppMon Server is restricted to defined user accounts.
-Typically a corporate LDAP or Active Directory is used to perform user authentication and to provide access control rights.
+AppMon Server user right are restricted to defined user accounts.
+Typically a corporate LDAP or Active Directory is used to perform user authentication and to provide user rights.

 How AppMon meets PCI DSS requirements

-You can configure AppMon to capture cardholder data to provide richer performance insights (for example, with method arguments, SQL statements, bind values, exception arguments, etc.).
+You can configure AppMon to capture cardholder data to provide richer performance insights (for example, using method arguments, SQL statements, bind values, or exception arguments).
 When required, you can configure AppMon to prevent the capture of personally identifiable information, such as cardholder information.